k0m1d3v/SmartGate/README.md

    ```
 4. Add known faces:
    - Place images of known faces in the known_faces folder.
 Supported formats: .jpg, .png, .jpeg.
-5. Set up the Raspberry Pi for GPIO control:
+5. Set up the Arduino UNO for GPIO control:
+   - Connect the Arduino UNO to the Raspberry Pi and flash it with the code in the "Cancello" directory
-   - Install the necessary libraries for GPIO control (RPi.GPIO or pigpio), and ensure the servomotor is correctly connected.
+   - Ensure the servomotor is correctly connected.
 ## Hardware Setup
-The following diagram illustrates the connection between the Raspberry Pi and the servomotor:
+The following diagram illustrates the connection between the Arduino UNO and the servomotor:

 ![schemeit_1 (1)](https://github.com/user-attachments/assets/f84ee2cd-88cf-4937-9d71-eb411d3aacb9)

 In this setup:
+- The Arduino UNO is connected to the Raspberry Pi
-- The 5V pin of the Raspberry Pi is connected to the + of the servo motor.
+- The 5V pin of the Arduino UNO is connected to the + of the servo motor.
 - The GND pin is connected to the ground of the servo motor.
-- A GPIO pin (e.g., GPIO 25) is connected to the control input pin of the servo.
+- A GPIO pin (e.g., GPIO 9) is connected to the control input pin of the servo.
 ## Usage
 ### Running the server
 1. Navigate to the server directory and run: